 So which metrics matter and how do you choose them?
 There are dozens of options out there, developed by brilliant Agile minds.
 Unfortunately, many of these metrics are useless.
 Eric Ries, author of Lean Startup, calls them “vanity metrics” because they look good — and make you feel good — but offer little in the way of actionable value.

-With the goal of “helping the team to reflect and improve” and the caveat “your mileage may vary,” here are my four go-to metrics for an Agile team to gauge team throughput, work quality, predictability, and health.
+With the goal of “helping the team to reflect and improve” and the caveat “your mileage may vary,” here are my four go-to metrics for an Agile team to gauge their ability to impact the organizational success levers.

 There is no silver bullet for measuring Agile performance.
 If you only count one metric, it is easy to get tunnel vision.
 Be it the team focusing on just making the metric better (often through gaming the system) or management using the metric to drive all decisions, you can end up with a product or organization that looks good but is really driving off a cliff.